Starboy90/starboy/README.md

 - 🌱 I’m currently learning **MERN full stack developer**

-- 💬 Ask me about **Mechanical Engineer with a strong passion for technology, currently working as a Frontend Developer.
+- 💬 About Me **Mechanical Engineer with a strong passion for technology, currently working as a Frontend Developer.
 Skilled in combining technical problem-solving with modern web development to create clean, responsive user interfaces.**

 - 📫 How to reach me **sohilkhan12303@gmail.com**